chaos-genius/chaosgenius-docs/docs/introduction.md

 ## Quick Install

-Chaos Genius comes in two version.
+Chaos Genius comes in two versions.
 The `Default` version is lighter and works with all DBs/DWs and is recommended.
 The `Third-party` version enables more 3rd party data sources in addition to databases & data warehouses.

 ### Chaos Genius - Default Installation (Recommended)
 If you only need databases and data warehouses such as `Postgres`, `MySQL`, `BigQuery`, `Redshift` or `Snowflake`, use these commands: